jizhang/jizhang.github.com/source/_posts/2022-08-10-configure-logging-for-flask-sqlalchemy-project.md

 There are several things we can improve in application logging:

-* Print the full module name in logs, i.e. INFO in modern.views.user.
-This also enable us to configure logging for parent modules.
+* Use the full module name as the logger name, and print it in logs like `INFO in modern.views.user`.
+This also allows us to configure logging for parent modules.
 * Change the log level to INFO in production, so that we may print some useful information for debugging.
 * Simplify the use of logger when applying the Flask [Application Factories][4] pattern.